Sarget de Gruaud Larose Saint-Julien 2019 - Second Vin

 Wine rated (2021 guide) 92/100

-The bouquet of the 2019 vintage reveals itself delicately.
-Hints of blackberries and peppermint followed by a touch of graphite.
-On the palate, the attack suggests a slender character, but that's without counting on the tannic structure that reveals itself step by step, ideally supported by the acidity.
+The 2019’s bouquet unfolds with delicacy.
+Hints of blackberries and peppermint give way to a touch of graphite.
+On the palate, the initial attack suggests a slender character, but that’s without accounting for the tannic structure, which reveals itself gradually, perfectly complemented by the acidity.
 The wine has body, muscle, and plenty of freshness.
-It can certainly be enjoyed in its youth, but like its predecessors, it will be worth waiting for!
-2025-2036
+It can certainly be enjoyed in its youth, but like its predecessors, it’s worth waiting for!
+2025–2036

 Vert de Vin